ABOUT US

 OVERVIEW

 The Frogtown Artwalk is our signature event since 2006 and is offered biennially on even-numbered years.
-The 13 year old festival was created to bridge the divide between artists and residents in the mixed use neighborhood of Elysian Valley, affectionately known as "Frogtown," and to provide support for the group of artists occupying the former manufacturer buildings along the Los Angeles River.
+The 15 year old festival was created to bridge the divide between artists and residents in the mixed use neighborhood of Elysian Valley, affectionately known as "Frogtown," and to provide support for the group of artists occupying the former manufacturer buildings along the Los Angeles River.
 Illuminate the Night, also running biennially in odd-numbered years, is a more recent festival that celebrates the performing arts, light installations and invites participants to "bring the light" to the LA River.
+Frogtown First Fridays will see it's third season from May - October 2026.

-Since 2009, the EVAC has offered free or low-cost art classes to the youth of the area.
-Class offerings have included drawing, ceramics, photography, woodworking, mosaic and video film-making.
+Since 2009, Frogtown Arts has offered free or low-cost art classes to the youth and adults.
+Class offerings have included drawing, painting, ceramics, photography, mosaic and video film-making.

-From time to time, the EVAC sponsors a juried art show in conjunction with the Frogtown Artwalk.
-Shows are typically open to youth from ages 5-18, and is juried by working artists in the Frogtown neighborhood.
-Click here to learn about past juried art shows.
+From time to time, the Frogtown Arts sponsors juried art shows.
+Shows are typically open to youth and adults and are juried by working artists, art professionals and curators in the Frogtown neighborhood and around greater Los Angles.

-As part of its mission, the EVAC is interested in supporting young filmmakers by sponsoring documentary film projects that use oral history techniques and family photos to capture stories of the history of Frogtown.
-Some films include Our River (2016) and Mapping Frogtown Stories (2011).
+As part of its mission, Frogtown Arts supports filmmakers by producing documentary film projects that use oral history techniques and archival photos to capture stories of the history of Frogtown, the LA River and local artists.
+Some films include MAJA (2023), Art Along the River (2024) and Water, words & The City Converge (2025)

 GET INVOLVED